waltaskew/arff-writer/README.md

 You can define as many feature functions as you want.
 All functions which return feature values must have @arff_writer.feature() directly above their declaration.

 * Generate your feautre file.
-Assuming the file you wrote in step three is named my_features.py:
+Assuming the file you wrote in the previous step is named my_features.py:

 ```python
 PYTHONPATH=.:src/ src/gen_arff --feature_module=my_features --corpus_dir=examples/corpus/